CatboyDark/Eris/README.md

 ### PM2
 [NodeJS](https://nodejs.org/en/download) is what runs this app.
 For Debian or other Linux distributions: Get Node.js `LTS` for `Linux` using `nvm` with `npm`.
-For Windows and macOS, you may select a prebuilt version right below.
+For Windows and macOS, you may select a prebuilt version right below and set that up.

 To install [PM2](https://pm2.keymetrics.io/docs/usage/quick-start/), run:
 ```